ilRECh/tinygrep/README.md

 The main class of the program.

 ### Path
 A class containing the directory iterator functionality.
-Uses the `std::funciton` for callbacks on discovery of the "regular" files / errors with the directory iteration.
+Uses the `std::funciton` for callbacks on the discovery of the "regular" files/errors with the directory iteration.

 ### Printer
 A class that has a `std::thread` for printing functionality.
 Uses the `Book` class as a document to print.